 The prior learning may be in the form of previous studies or completed qualifications (including superseded qualifications), on the job experience or volunteer work.

 To ensure that the skills and knowledge being assessed through the RPL process meet currency requirements, applicants for RPL will need to be currently actively working or have been actively working within the very recent past in the animal care and veterinary industry.

-How do I find out what the requirements for a unit of competency are, to know if I am eligible for RPL for a particular unit?
+How do I find out what the requirements for a unit of competency are, to know if I am eligible for RPL?

 A guide to the units of competency has been developed which provides you with a description of the required skills and knowledge for each of the units of competency in each of our qualifications listed below.
 See ACM40412 Certificate IV in Veterinary Nursing – Unit Guide